ishangote/Coding-Interviews-Cpp/README.md

 **Available Tasks:**
 - `Build Project` - Compiles the entire project
 - `Run All Tests` - Runs all tests with automatic building
+- `Run All Tests (no build)` - Runs all tests without rebuilding
 - `Run Two Sum Tests` - Runs only Two Sum tests
 - `Run Task` → Select any specific test
+- `Run Two Sum Tests (no build)` - Runs only Two Sum tests without rebuilding

 **Adding New Test Tasks:**
 When you add a new problem, update `.vscode/tasks.json`: